9 Best Short Treks in Nepal for Beginners

 • Rajesh Thapaliya

 Nepal is a great Himalayan country for mountain trekking.
 Hundreds of trek routes are categorized as short treks, easy, moderate, and adventurous trips.
-Not all trekkers can do base camps or high passes trekking with time-bound or physical conditions.
-So, there are numerous short hiking routes in Nepal for beginners, families, and elderlies.
-Here, we have tried to provide information about the trekking routes that can complete in a week or below in this post.
+Not all trekkers can do base camps or high passes due to time-bound or physical conditions.
+So, there are numerous short hiking routes in Nepal for beginners, families, and elders.
+Here, we have tried to provide information about the Trekking routes that can be completed in a week or less.

 Table of Contents

-The first thing you need to know is trekking in the Himalayas is not very easy, and it is physical activity.
-Short treks are easy hikes, so what makes them easy?
-Mainly, the altitude the high altitude with a lack of oxygen makes it difficult to trek.
-Short treks don't take trekkers to extremely high elevations.
+The first thing you need to know is that trekking in the Himalayas is not very easy, and it is a physical activity.
+Short Treks are easy hikes, so what makes them easy?
+Mainly, the altitude and lack of oxygen make it difficult to trek.
+Short Treks don't take trekkers to extremely high elevations.
 But have to walk on steep paths sometimes.

-Different region has different short and easy trekking trails in Nepal.
-There are more short treks in the Annapurna than in Langtang and Everest.
+Different regions have different short and easy trekking trails in Nepal.
+There are more Short Treks in the Annapurna than in Langtang and Everest.

 Dhaulagiri ranges from Poon hill